WHY IS BACTERIAL/MICROBIAL GROWTH INHIBITION IMPORTANT?

 Pasteurization is another method of controlling microbes in food using heat without rendering the food completely sterile.
 It involves applying high heat for the shortest duration of time needed to kill most pathogens and spoilage-causing microbes, in cases where fully sterilizing the product would ruin food quality.

-High temperature is one way to control microbial growth, but low temperature is another.
+High temperature is one way to control microbial and bacterial growth, but low temperature is another.
 Refrigerators used for this purpose typically maintain temperatures that inhibit the metabolism of microorganisms, slowing their growth and delaying spoilage.

 Exposure to high pressure kills many microbes.
 In the food industry, high-pressure processing (also called pascalization) is used to kill bacteria, yeast, molds, parasites, and viruses in foods while maintaining food quality and extending shelf life.